Lephar/WarpStation/README.md

-# Zero Game Server
+# Warp Center
-Based on Unix sockets and using PosgreSQL
+Server for Warp Engine based on Unix sockets and using PosgreSQL